magore/esp8266_ili9341/README.md

   * docs
     * ili9431 and esp8266 related documents

+  * bridge
+    * bridge.c
+    * bridge.h
+      * Serial bridge code - send and receive serial data via network
+      * Opens a port on port 23 so you can use telnet to test
+        * Note: at the moment no telnet command processing is done.

   * cordic
     * cordic.c
       * My 3D transformation functions based on CORDIC and gradians/100